bhaddacak/ppmt/README.md

 If you see the device ID, it is connected.
 Now you can install the app by typing this:

 ```
-$ adb install -r ppmt-1.0.apk
+$ adb install -r ppmt-1.1.apk
 ```

 With the flag `-r`, the installation will replace the existing with the current one.
 It has no effect in the first installation.
 Now you can see the app in your device, and you can test it.
-To uninstall the app, you need package name.
+To uninstall the app, you need the package name.
 So, in this case, you have to enter this:

 ```
 $ adb uninstall paliplatform.tools.ppmt